Paulmicha/css-organization/README.md

 *"Remember that no language (aside from a few exceptions) exists in isolation.
 By evolving and strengthening your design language, you have an opportunity to contribute to the larger language of the web, and to help make it more consistent and coherent for everyone."* - excerpt from [the Language of Modular Design](http://alistapart.com/article/language-of-modular-design).

-In an attempt to simplify the general structure of the CSS codebase, and to cut down the time spent thinking about structural decisions (by trying to make things more obvious and *predictable*), another proposition of a 3-part categorization is explained below.
+In an attempt to simplify the general structure of the CSS codebase, and to cut down the time spent thinking about structural decisions (by trying to make things more obvious and *predictable*), another proposition of categorization is explained below.

 ## File structure

 Here are suggestions for organizing CSS files into 3 sub-folders (base, generic, and specific) - each of which can perfectly be further sub-divided into as many sub-categories as necessary.
 Both folder and file names can be considered categories.
 The *generic* folder may also be used as an "incubator" of potential future abstract, reusable components - suggesting a component "maturation" process.

+**Alternative to discuss** :
+Only use 2 main categories, clearly indicating the intent : reusable or not.
+See *naming alternatives* below.

 ### Centralized, Single CSS folder
 Current structure of the source code available as an example in this repository (comes from a Drupal 7 theme).